– Aparna Chatterjee

 - An overlooked property of green tea:

 Caffeine is a diuretic and can lead to frequent urination.
 So, it can dehydrate you by drinking too much tea, or coffee, for that matter.
-Although, the amount of caffeine in green tea is far lesser than in coffee.
-Everyone’s bodies are different, so test any caffeine product before settling for one.
+However, the caffeine in green tea is far less than in coffee.
+Everyone’s body is different, so test any caffeine product before settling for one.

 - Why is black tea good?